 Each customer, or “player” as we call them on Gameball, has a personalized profile that they can access when they enter your store.
 This profile, called the Player Profile, shows customers the points and badges they earned, current levels, how many points they need to level up.
 It also shows them their transaction history as well as their referral link.

-With this in mind, you can ask customers to give you more information about themselves that you can use to increase personalization within the loyalty program.
+With this in mind, you can ask customers to give you more information about themselves that you can use to increase personalization within the customer loyalty program.

 For example, customers can earn 100 points for every piece of information they give you when they first join your loyalty program.
 This can include the basics such as their name, age, email, and additional information such as their favorite color, if they have a pet (or their pet’s name), how many children they have, and so on.